-Presented by Asiafruit Magazine and ASIA FRUIT LOGISTICA to celebrate excellence in Asia’s fresh produce business, the Asia Fruit Awards recognise the best companies in the fields of marketing, importing and retailing.
+Presented by Asiafruit Magazine and ASIA FRUIT LOGISTICA to celebrate excellence in Asia’s fresh produce business, the ASIA FRUIT AWARDS recognise Asia’s best companies in the fields of marketing, importing and produce retailing.

 The exhibition formed the core of ASIA FRUIT LOGISTICA’s Perishable Business Week in Hong Kong, which also featured a rich programme of conference events running from Tuesday to Friday.
 “Our Perishable Business Week provided visitors and exhibitors with a wide range of content and a first-rate opportunity to gain industry insights and network across the whole value chain,” said Wollbold.

 ASIAFRUIT CONGRESS celebrates 20 years in style

 Taking place the day before ASIA FRUIT LOGISTICA, ASIAFRUIT CONGRESS celebrated its 20th anniversary with a bumper crowd.
 More than 450 delegates from 41 different countries attended Asia’s premier conference event on 4 September, marking a 20 per cent increase on last year’s edition, and a record number since the event moved to AsiaWorld-Expo in 2012.